PracticalParticle/Guardian/certora/README.md

 - `secureOwnableInvariants.spec`: Verifies invariants that should always hold for the `SecureOwnable` contract
 - `multiPhaseOperation.spec`: Verifies the security properties of the `MultiPhaseSecureOperation` library
 - `propertyBasedTesting.spec`: Contains property-based tests with multiple inputs and edge cases
+- `environment_model.spec`: Provides standard environment models and assumptions for verification
+- `security_properties.spec`: Focused on critical security properties with high assurance requirements

 ## Harness Contracts

 - `MultiPhaseSecureOperationHarness.sol`: Harness contract to test the `MultiPhaseSecureOperation` library functions in isolation
+- `SecureOwnableHarness.sol`: Harness contract to expose internal state and functions of the `SecureOwnable` contract

+## Configuration Files

+- `secureOwnable.conf`: Basic verification of SecureOwnable contract
+- `multiPhaseOperation.conf`: Basic verification of MultiPhaseSecureOperation library
+- `default.conf`: Comprehensive verification of all contracts and specifications
+- `security.conf`: Focused security verification with higher timeouts and more thorough analysis

 ## Running Locally